farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

   name: 'js-plugin', // plugin name
   priority: 10, // priority, controls the execute order of plugins
   resolve: {
-    // specify the target module this plugin wants to process
+    // specify the target modules this plugin wants to process
     filters: {
       importers: [],
       specifiers: ['from_js_plugin'],